BND Hamburger Icon

 author image

-Written By: Erica SandbergBusiness Strategy Insider and Senior Writer
+Written by: Erica Sandberg, Senior Writer

 Erica Sandberg is a finance expert with nearly 30 years of industry experience.
 Thanks to her hands-on work with the Consumer Credit Counseling Service and the consultative services she provides through Sandberg Financial Education Services, she has become a trusted authority on consumer finance, B2B banking, credit card processing and more.
 At Business News Daily, Sandberg covers finance topics like compound interest, startup funding, economic principles and more.
 Sandberg's guidance has aided organizations like First Republic Bank, Western Union, the Better Business Bureau, Bank of America, Chase Card Services and other well-known businesses.
 She's been quoted in outlets like Investopedia and CNN, while reporting on financial trends for publications like U.S. News & World Report, CreditCards.com, CardRates.com and Newsweek.
 Sandberg is also the author of the book "Expecting Money: The Essential Financial Plan for New and Growing Families."